VoxelGroup/Voxel.MiddyNet/README.md

 }
 ```

-Right now, there's a middleware to extract `traceparent` and `tracestate` headers from an SNSEvent.
+Right now, there's a middleware to extract `traceparent` and `tracestate` headers from an `SNSEvent` (from the `MessageAttributes` of the first record), from an `SQSEvent` (from the `MessageAttributes` of the first record), and from an `ApiGatewayProxyRequest` (from the headers).
 The headers should follow the format described [here](https://www.w3.org/TR/trace-context/).
 The current implementation doesn't mutate `tracestate` and changes the `parent-id` section of the `traceparent` in case a valid `traceparent` header is provided.
 If the `traceparent` header provided is not valid, it creates a new one.

 ## Maintainers